DtxdF/AppJail/README.md

 ### Notes

 `appjail fstab jail ... compile` will do some things for you.
-If the file system type is `nullfs` it will create the file or directory inside the jail specified by `MOUNTPOINT` depending on whether `DEVICE` is a file or directory, or an error is displayed the file type is not a file or directory.
+If the file system type is `nullfs` it will create the file or directory inside the jail specified by `MOUNTPOINT` depending on whether `DEVICE` is a file or directory, or an error is displayed when the file's type is not a file or directory.
 If the file system type is `<pseudofs>` it will perform the same things as `nullfs` plus other things described in `PseudoFS`.
 If none of these file system types match and `MOUNTPOINT` does not exist inside the jail, a directory pointing to that path will be created.

 ## Unprivileged users